jarrinayrton/computational-fluid-dynamics/README.md

 ## Syllabus:

-### UC.1 Fluids, conservation laws and a first solver
+### UC.1 Fluid Properties and Fluid Statics
-- Fluid properties, the continuum hypothesis, viscosity, and surface tension
+- Fluid properties, the continuum hypothesis, the ideal gas law, viscosity, and the Reynolds number
-- Fluid statics: pressure distribution, manometry, hydrostatic forces, and buoyancy
+- Compressibility, the speed of sound, vapour pressure and cavitation, and surface tension
-- Control-volume analysis: conservation of mass, momentum and energy; Bernoulli's equation
+- Fluid statics: pressure at a point, the hydrostatic distribution, pressure head, and the standard atmosphere
-- From conservation laws to computation: grids, discretisation, and a first advection solver
+- Manometry, hydrostatic forces on plane and curved surfaces, buoyancy, flotation, and stability

 ### UC.2 Kinematics, transport and numerical stability
 - Flow kinematics: Lagrangian and Eulerian descriptions, material derivative, streamlines and pathlines